 Build An Outdoor House Or Barn For Your Pets (Optional)

 Building an outdoor house for your pets is necessary but optional in some cases.
 We are saying so because it depends on the type of animal you will choose.
-A cat can live with you in the same off-grid shelter, but a dog will need a dedicated house.
+A cat can live with you in the same off-grid shelter, however, a dog will need a dedicated house.

 Building a pet house also depends on the location and weather conditions.
 But why do you need shelter for them?
 These are some of the reasons you should erect a structure for your off-grid pet: